sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-ui-generation/abap-extensibility-cbo-ui-generation.md

 ![Value Help for adding Custom Catalog Extension](CCE_addValueHelp.png)

->You could also choose another Catalog, but be aware that your user must have a Business Role containing the same to be able to use the created application.
+>You could also choose another Catalog, but be aware that your user must have a Business Role containing that catalog to be able to access the created application.

 **Select** the just added Catalog and **Publish** it.